EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 Let's consider Humanity's last exam scores, as you can see, we're around ~30% which is frankly a lot.
 I don't think we have been close to having something like this.
 Just thinking about the possibilities makes me tremble.
 However, investors and click-bait media are trying to convince you that we're around 100%, which is a criminal fallacy.
 AI's accomplishment are just incredible, but still AI is overhyped.

 ![Humanity's last exam score](https://res.cloudinary.com/dwrscezd2/image/upload/v1754517008/coffee-bytes/humanity-last-exam-x1080_qhksix.jpg)

+Don't misunderstand me, these values are *amazing* but they're far from what's being promised by media and investors.

 ## Investors' greed and consumers' ignorance are guilty of The AI overhype